IntelLabsEurope/landscaper/documentation/docker_deployment.md

 ```

 3. Update landscaper.cfg on the host machine with the appropriate user and password for neo4j.
 This must be different to the default neo4j/neo4j user/pass.
-4. To access neo4j from the container, change the neo4j URL in landscaper.cfg from http://localhost:7474/db/data to http://neo4j:7474/db/data
+4. To configure access neo4j from the container, change the port of the neo4j URL in landscaper.cfg from http://localhost:7474/db/data (the port chosen should match the one used in the docker-compose file for neo4j 7475 in the example below)

 ### Building the Image